 November 10th, 2020

-Quickie Seed Stitch Beanie – Free Knit Pattern
+Seed Stitch Knit Beanie Pattern — Free 2-Hour Beginner Knit

-This seed stitch beanie is one of my favourite quick knits — it works up in about 2 hours and makes the most beautiful handmade gift.
-The trick is holding two strands of medium weight yarn together with large needles, which gives you a gorgeously thick, squishy texture without the bulk of super chunky yarn.
+This seed stitch knit beanie pattern is one of my favourite quick knits — it works up in about 2 hours and makes the most beautiful handmade gift.
+The trick to this seed stitch knit beanie pattern is holding two strands of medium weight yarn together with large needles, which gives you a gorgeously thick, squishy texture without the bulk of super chunky yarn.
 The pattern only uses knit and purl stitches so you can absolutely multi-task with whatever show you’re bingeing on.
 Promise! 🧶

-- ✅ Done in about 2 hours — perfect for last-minute gifting
+✔ Done in about 2 hours — perfect last-minute gift

-- ✅ Beginner friendly — only knit and purl stitches in a simple seed stitch repeat
+✔ Beginner-friendly — only knit and purl stitches

-- ✅ Any colour combination — two coordinating colours create a gorgeous marled effect
+✔ Any 2 colours create a beautiful marled effect

-- ✅ Fully adjustable — increase or decrease in multiples of 2 stitches for any size
+✔ Fully adjustable — increase or decrease in multiples of 2 stitches

 Pattern Details